suracham/betting_sports_event_server/README.md

 #### Response codes
 - Normal: In case of successful deletion (200)

-- Error: 'Match Id not provided' (404)
+- Error: "Match Id not provided" (404)

 ### Dependencies